 Third Hand, 2019

-This project is supported by the Chicago Department of Cultural Affairs and Special Events (DCASE) as part of the exhibition goat island archive – we have discovered the performance by making it.
+Commissioned by the City of Chicago Department of Cultural Affairs and Special Events (DCASE) as part of the exhibition goat island archive – we have discovered the performance by making it.

 The following artists and writers have generously contributed their performance memories for the project: